bettkipkemoi/learn_branches-git/README.md

 > Auto-merging file-1.txt
 > CONFLICT (content): Merge conflict in file-1.txt
 > Automatic merge failed; fix conflicts and then commit the result.

+To fix it, simply go to the file delete the error messages as seen here:

+to this:

+Then `git add .` the changes, do a `git commit`, which opens an vi/vim with tons of errors but just type `:wq` and click enter.
+Boom!
+The conflicts have been merged.
+That is it, we have gone through the basics of creating branches, merging them and dealing with any conflicts which may emerge.

+Thank you, and leave a star if impressed.
+You can email me [here][def]

+[def]: bettkipkemoo@gmail.com